 Type 1 diabetes is an autoimmune disease that makes the body unable to produce insulin.
 Type 2 diabetes, which is more common than type 1, occurs when you make insulin but cannot use it properly.
 Both types of diabetes can cause increased urination, unexpected weight gain or weight loss, excessive thirst, hunger, nausea and vomiting, fatigue, and dry mouth.
 Men and women with diabetes also have an increased risk of developing yeast infections.
 If you have any of these symptoms, make an appointment to see one of our physicians.

-Call (301) 519-0902 now for an immediate appointment with an emergency care physician regarding diabetes management
+Call (301) 519-0902 now for an immediate appointment at emergency rooms near me for compassionate diabetes management.

 If you have diabetes, we can help you develop a diabetes management plan that meets your needs.

 If you see a doctor as soon as you have the early signs of diabetes, you may be able to prevent serious complications.
 Uncontrolled diabetes increases the risk for high blood pressure, cataracts, and glaucoma.
 Some people with diabetes also develop neuropathy, which is a nerve dysfunction that causes weakness or numbness.
 Diabetes can also lead to hearing loss, blindness, or skin complications.